disposable-email-domains/disposable-email-domains/README.md

 Use:

+if your system's localization settings are non-English (such as Chinese), please execute

+`$ LC_ALL=C; export LC_ALL`

+to temporary change the localization settings so that the `sort` command can produce the right order, then

 `$ cat disposable_email_blocklist.conf your_file | tr '[:upper:]' '[:lower:]' | sort -f | uniq -i  > new_file.conf`

 `$ comm -23 new_file.conf allowlist.conf > disposable_email_blocklist.conf`